fpco/ide-backend/doc/SETUP.md

       cp mk/build.mk.sample mk/build.mk

+  select the quick BuildFlavour

+      BuildFlavour = quick

+  and make sure haddocks get built by setting

+      HADDOCK_DOCS = YES

-  then make sure to select the "quick" BuildFlavour and that haddocks get built (make sure there are no trailing spaces in your build.mk!)
+  in the section for the "quick" build flavour (make sure there are no trailing spaces in your build.mk).

 * Build as usual